-Extended periods of sitting lead to shortened hip flexors, especially our psoas muscles.
-This muscle attaches from your femur to your lumbar spine and shortens as you sit.
-A tight psoas is a well-known contributor to lower back pain.
+Relying on a chair for long periods of time, leads to shortened hip flexors, especially our psoas muscles.
+This muscle attaches from your femur to your lumbar spine and shortens.
+A tight psoas is a well-known contributor to pain.

-A known condition called Adaptive Shortening Syndrome happens where muscles chronically shorten and weaken making standing and sitting both painful.
-If you have any chronic back pain, you most likely have this condition.
+A known condition called Adaptive Shortening Syndrome happens where muscles chronically shorten and weaken, making standing and sitting both painful.
+If your work keeps you in this position, you most likely are suffering from this condition.

 The discomfort felt from these tight muscles are more noticeable while standing or actively moving.
 Muscles tend to shorten when either underused or overused.
 It is rare that they will return to their original, desired length unless you adopt a safe practice for stretching them.

-When your pain becomes difficult to manage you may end up with radicular pain such as with sciatica so it is important to spot any symptoms.
+If it does become difficult to manage, you may end up with radicular pain such as with sciatica so it is important to spot any symptoms.